Thomas Hardy: Poetry

-Although his poems were initially not as well received as his novels had been, Hardy is now recognised as one of the great poets of the 20th century, and his verse had a profound influence on later writers, including Robert Frost, W. H. Auden, Dylan Thomas, and Philip Larkin.
-Larkin included 27 poems by Hardy compared with only nine by T. S. Eliot in his edition of the Oxford Book of Twentieth Century English Verse in 1973.
+Although his poems were initially not as well received as his novels had been, Hardy is now recognised as one of the great poets of the 20th century, and his verse had a profound influence on later writers, including Robert Frost, W. H. Auden, Dylan Thomas and Philip Larkin.
+Larkin included 27 poems by Hardy compared with only nine by T. S. Eliot in his edition of The Oxford Book of Twentieth Century English Verse in 1973.
 There were fewer poems by W. B. Yeats.
+Poet-critic Donald Davie's Thomas Hardy and English Poetry considers Hardy's contribution to ongoing poetic tradition at length and in creative depth.
+Davie's friend Thom Gunn also wrote on Hardy and acknowledged his stature and example.

 Religious beliefs

 Hardy's family was Anglican, but not especially devout.
 He was baptised at the age of five weeks and attended church, where his father and uncle contributed to music.
 He did not attend the local Church of England school, instead being sent to Mr Last's school, three miles away.
 As a young adult, he befriended Henry R. Bastow (a Plymouth Brethren man), who also worked as a pupil architect, and who was preparing for adult baptism in the Baptist Church.
 Hardy flirted with conversion, but decided against it.
 Bastow went to Australia and maintained a long correspondence with Hardy, but eventually Hardy tired of these exchanges and the correspondence ceased.
 This concluded Hardy's links with the Baptists.

 The irony and struggles of life, coupled with his naturally curious mind, led him to question the traditional Christian view of God: